javad0098/CertificateHub_SyncHandler/README.md

 ```

-This updated README reflects the corrected file name and provides instructions for setting up, verifying, and accessing your Kubernetes resources.
+This `README.md` file provides a comprehensive guide for deploying and managing your `certificateservice` in a Kubernetes environment, ensuring the process is clear and easy to follow for anyone who uses the repository.